spacepy/spacepy/Doc/source/quickstart.rst

 NASA CDF.

-The basic container type is analogous to a folder (on a filesystem; HDF5 calls this a group): Here we implement this as a dictionary-like object, a datamodel.SpaceData object, which also carries attributes.
+The basic container type is analogous to a folder (on a filesystem; HDF5 calls this a group): Here we implement this as a dictionary-like object, a :class:`datamodel.SpaceData` object, which also carries attributes.
 These attributes can be considered to be global, i.e. relevant for the entire folder.
-The next container type is for storing data and is based on a numpy array, this class is datamodel.dmarray and also carries attributes.
+The next container type is for storing data and is based on a numpy array, this class is :class:`datamodel.dmarray` and also carries attributes.
 The dmarray class is analogous to an HDF5 dataset.

 Guide for NASA CDF users
 ------------------------

-By definition, a NASA CDF only has a single `layer'.
+By definition, a NASA CDF only has a single 'layer'.
 That is, a CDF contains a series of records (stored variables of various types) and a set of attributes that are either global or local in scope.
 Thus to use SpacePy's datamodel to capture the functionality of CDF the two basic data types are all that is required, and the main constraint is that datamodel.SpaceData objects cannot be